 Learn More: Planes, Trains, Automobiles…and Wagons

 Conestoga wagons originated in the mid-1700s… near Lancaster, Pennsylvania and the Conestoga River.

-Conestoga wagons originated in the mid-1700s, maybe even a little earlier, near Lancaster, Pennsylvania and the Conestoga River.
+Conestoga wagons originated in the mid-1700s, maybe even a little earlier, near Lancaster, Pennsylvania, and the Conestoga River.
 The frame and suspension were made of wood, while the wheels were typically iron-rimmed for greater durability.
 Wagons needed to be sturdy; they had to cross streams and shallow rivers, navigate steep mountain passes, and deal with rutted roads and deep mud.
 Notice how the body of the wagon is shaped; it’s curved.
-This is so as the wagons traversed hills and mountains, cargo would shift toward the center, rather than slide toward the sides and destabilize the wagon.
+As the wagons traversed hills and mountains, the cargo would shift toward the center, rather than slide toward the sides and destabilize the wagon.

 This is a transcript from the video series Experiencing America — A Smithsonian Tour through American History.
 Watch it now, on The Great Courses Plus.

 Wagons combined utility with Pennsylvania German folk art with a blue body, red running gear, and decorative ironwork.
 Six horses pulled the wagon.
 Passengers rarely rode in it.
 The wagoner, or driver, typically rode on the horse nearest the wagon, on the left side, or sat on the lazy board, which extended from the wagon, or, they walked alongside it.
 Finally, a stretched tough white canvas cover protected it from the weather.
 In good weather, the wagon would travel about 10 to 15 miles a day.